Glenn Stok is a technical writer who researches health issues he experienced. He writes about them to educate readers seeking information.

 - Since I waited a year since the tear, surgery may not be successful since the major torn tendon, the Supraspinatus Tendon, retracted and atrophied.

 I'm pretty much okay except that I need to avoid lifting things over my head.
 That will bring on the pain and can even cause more damage.

-In a study of cadavers, it was found that 32% of them had partial-thickness tears and a 19% had full-thickness tears.3 Nevertheless, they were functioning the rest of their lives.
+In a study of cadavers, it was found that 32% of them had partial-thickness tears, and 19% had full-thickness tears.3 Nevertheless, they were functioning for the rest of their lives.

-Over the last five years, I have continued doing the physical therapy (PT) that they taught me.
+Over the last nine years, I have continued doing physical therapy (PT) that they taught me.
 I do it on my own at home three times a week.

-I am sure this keeps me going because there were a few times when I stopped for a couple of weeks and the pain came back and I started losing mobility.
-So each time I went back to doing the PT exercises, the pain once again would clear up.
+I am sure this keeps me going because a few times when I stopped for a couple of weeks, the pain came back, and I started losing mobility.
+Each time I went back to doing the PT exercises, the pain once again would clear up.

 It will be a lifetime of continuing the PT exercises every other day to keep the other muscles balanced.
 I can live with that.
-I'm avoiding the pain and I'm keeping full mobility.
+I'm avoiding the pain, and I'm maintaining full mobility.